emilepharand/Babilonia/README.md

 ## Use included vocabulary or add your own
 As of version 2.1, the application comes with a set of **2751 expressions** and **518 ideas** in **5 languages**: English, French, German, Spanish and Italian. **More get added** over time.

 You can also easily **add your own** expressions, ideas and languages.
+You can then **practice them** just like the included vocabulary.
+This feature is especially useful if you want to **learn a specific set of words** or **practice a language that is not included** in the default vocabulary.
+You can also **remove** expressions, ideas and languages that you don't want to practice.
+This way, you can **customize** your learning experience to your liking.

-Keep in mind that while ideas and expressions in Babilonia may change in future updates, your database will remain unchanged.
-This means any additions, deletions, or modifications you make to the database will be preserved.
-However, to access new ideas and expressions, you'll need to use the new version of the database.
+Keep in mind that while modifying the included vocabulary is possible, it comes with implications for future updates.
+Included vocabulary may change with each release, potentially affecting your modifications.
+However, any content you add outside of included data will remain unaffected.
+Otherwise, a best-effort approach is used.

 ## An important caveat
 **Vocabulary** is only **one part** of language learning.
 That's why Babilonia does not seek to be the be-all and end-all of language learning tools. *Nothing is*.
 Learning languages requires a **variety of sources**.
 However, we believe that acquiring vocabulary